rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

 The function is a complete rewrite, because the update mechanism is more complex now.
-First, you passed the `cursor` as an argument to the function, which will determines whether it was an initial query or a query to fetch another page of issues.
+First, you passed the `cursor` as an argument to the function, which determines whether it was an initial query or a query to fetch another page of issues.
 Second, if the `cursor` is `undefined`, the function can return early with the state object that encapsulates the plain query result, same as before.
 There is nothing to keep intact in the state object from before, because it is an initial request that happens when the App component mounts or when a user submits another request which should overwrite the old state anyway.
 Third, if it is a fetch more query and the cursor is there, the old and new issues from the state and the query result get merged in an updated list of issues.
 In this case, a JavaScript destructuring alias is used to make naming both issue lists more obvious.
 Finally, the function returns the updated state object.
 Since it is a deeply nested object with multiple levels to update, use the  JavaScript spread operator syntax to update each level with a new query result.
 Only the `edges` property should be updated with the merged list of issues.

 Next, use the `hasNextPage` property from the `pageInfo` that you requested to show a "More" button (or not).
 If there are no more issues in the list, the button should disappear.